nikita0527/techfolios.github.io/userguide.md

 ### 9.1 date field

-In projects and essays, the date: field should be a valid date (either YYYY or YYYY-MM-DD) format.
+In projects and essays, the date: field should be a valid date (in YYYY-MM-DD) format.
 For example:

 ```
-date: 2016
+date: 2016-01-02
 ```

 ### 9.2 permalinks